untemps/read-per-minute/README.md

 rpm.parse('Long text', 425)
 ```

-**NOTE**:  The custom reading rate must be greater than zero or an error will be thrown.
+**NOTE**:  The custom reading rate must be greater than zero or the default value will be used.

 ## Rates